havardhvestbo/GreenHouseApp/README.md

 office building or an engine room.
 This makes our application versatile, and viable choice for a broad customer base.

-In this report, we first dive in to the theory and technology that made the application possible.
-Then we briefly explain the reasoning behind the temperature and humidity ranges in domain knowledge, before talking about our work method and results, reflecting on the finished product, as well as possible future implements to the project.

 ## Theory and Technology

-Here you write about the "things" you have used in your project.
-At the same time these are things that another person must know about to be able to understand your project.
-Some principles to follow:

-* Write about all the relevant theory, technologies and protocols that your project builds upon.
-For example, if you transfer data in JSON format using the HTTP protocol, you should mention this and other protocols that it depends
-  on:
-    * HTTP
-    * JSON
-    * TCP
-    * IP
-    * Ethernet or wireless protocols you have used (is it 802.11x or something else?)
-* Remember to mention the "why" - how is this "thing" you write about relevant to your project?
-What does this protocol provide for your project?
-For example, if you mention TCP - how is it important for your project?
-What if you took away TCP, what would happen?
-What does TCP ensure for you?
-* Assume that the reader is your peer student - a computer science bachelor student, midway through the study.
-Someone taking this course next year should be able to read your report and understand it.
-* Don't go too deep.
-For example, you don't need to explain a lot of detail of object-oriented programming.
-Every computer science student should know what it is.
-* Prefer short description of many protocols instead of deep description of few protocols.
-* Are there any specific aspects which are relevant for your project?
-If not, don't describe those.
-For example, students sometimes spend several pages describing the different methods (GET, POST, PUT) of HTTP protocol.
-Is that important for your project?
-Do you use all these methods?
-If not, don't write about these.
-* Is there any domain-knowledge the reader should know to understand the project?
-For example, if you are monitoring temperature in a greenhouse, what is known about it?
-Is the optimal temperature +20..30C, or is it -10..0C?
+### MQTT Broker
+  An MQTT broker is a simple publish-subscribe, machine to machine network protocol, manly used for message queing service

 ### DOMAIN KNOWLEGDE
   The optimal temperature for the greenhouses we aim to supply is around 20 degrees Celsius.
   This can fluctuate between 18 and 24 degrees, which is still acceptable.
 To regulate the temperature you could use a greenhouse air conditioner, shaders to block out the sun, ventilation system, misting or fogging.
 The ideal greenhouse humidity is around 80%.
   This is where we achieve the highest growth rate for normal greenhouse plants.
   To maintain and regulate the humidity you can use misting techniques or a humidifier.

+### JavaFX

+### TCP/IP

 # Methodology